arocks-ai/kubernetes-projects/00-istio/RequestRouting/README.md

 ```

 ### Route to version 1
 Route the traffic to version 1 of the microservice.
-Traffic doesn't reach to other version of the MS
+Traffic doesn't reach to other version of the microservice
 - productpage >> reviews:v1 (for everyone)

+Flow:
+  - Virtual Service yaml: http >> route >> destination >> host & subset
+  - Destination yaml: subsets >> labels >> version

 ```
 # Deploy Virtual service to define route rules, all traffic to v1 of each microservice